AppliBLE/Web_Bluetooth_App_WBA/README.md

 The BLE_ApplicationInstallManager application must run with BLE applications embedding OTA service like: [BLE_HeartRate_ota]() or [BLE_p2pServer_ota]() applications.

-BLE_ApplicationInstallManager is loaded at the memory address *0x08000000* and BLE_HeartRate_ota or BLE_p2pServer_ota application is loaded at the memory address *0x08004000*.
+BLE_ApplicationInstallManager is loaded at the memory address *0x08000000*.
+BLE_HeartRate_ota or BLE_p2pServer_ota application is loaded at the memory address *0x08004000*.

 ### **Follow the next steps to learn how to use the application Firmware Update Over The Air.**
 **Step 1.** Power on the STM32WBA board with the Ota application flashed in and activate the bluetooth® on your machine.